AI-Assisted Deep Research to MCP Action Briefs

 1. Define a strict brief schema (theme, evidence, decision, risk, owner, dueDate).

-2. Require each recommendation to include at least one internal source reference and one confidence score.
+2. Require each recommendation to include at least one internal source reference, one freshness marker, and one confidence score.

-6. Persist every action decision (accepted, modified, rejected) for quality tracking.
+7. Persist every action decision (accepted, modified, rejected) plus post-write verification status for quality tracking.

 Potential Results & Impact

-Teams using this setup can reduce weekly brief assembly time and improve execution follow-through because actions are attached immediately to operational systems.
+Teams using this setup can reduce weekly brief assembly time and improve execution follow-through because actions are attached immediately to operational systems after explicit approval.
 Typical outcomes include faster brief turnarounds, clearer accountability, and fewer dropped decisions.

 Track: